labram13/chatterbox/README.md

     - Validates user credentials
     - Sends JWT token in cookie to client

+- POST /verify
+    - uses authenticate middleware to verify users tokens

 #### Message
+- GET /dms
+    - retrieves a list of direct messages with users from Postgresql DB
 - POST /message
     - Adds new message with user_id for both sender and recipient.
 Message text is required.
 Img url (media) is not
 - GET /message/:id